davidparkercodes/game/GameSimRunner_Plan2.md

 - [x] Import the clean `GameSimRunner` logic from `src/Application/Simulation/GameSimRunner.cs` into the standalone console app.
 - [x] Ensure that the real logic is executed for both scenario and balance-testing modes.

-### 2. Update Console App
+### 2. Update Console App ✅ COMPLETED
-- [ ] Modify `GameSimRunner.Standalone` to integrate with the real `GameSimRunner`.
+- [x] Create `GameSimRunner` console app with real simulation integration.
-- [ ] Replace the fake simulation with actual waves processing, tower strategy, and enemy defeats.
+- [x] Replace the fake simulation with actual waves processing, tower strategy, and enemy defeats.
-- [ ] Integrate progress reporting to reflect real-time stats, including gold and lives.
+- [x] Integrate progress reporting to reflect real-time stats, including gold and lives.
+- [x] Clean up obsolete `GameSimRunner.Standalone` fake simulation.

+**Achievement Note:** Instead of modifying the existing Standalone app, we created a clean `GameSimRunner.Real` app with real simulation, then renamed it to `GameSimRunner`.
+This achieved all goals while maintaining cleaner architecture.

 ### 3. Configuration
 - [ ] Ensure the console app reads building stats and enemy stats from JSON config files located in `data/simulation/`.